oscar-sabet/todo-guru/README.md

 AI used for some code

-Examples from the bootstrap documentation
+Example code from the bootstrap documentation

 images used on home page - <https://appigo.com/>